port-labs/port-docs/docs/software-catalog/entity/tutorial.md

 ### From the API

-The API offers several methods to update an existing Entity:
+The API offers several methods to remove the Relations mapping from an an existing Entity:

 #### PUT request